sabrinabm94/php/README.md

 ---

-# Using the repositories projects
+# using the repositories projects

-## Initialize Xampp with Apach and MySQL activate
+## initialize Xampp with Apach and MySQL activate
 noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp

-## Acess Link
+## acess Link
 localhost/php

 ## Acess the projects